Learn / Guides / A/B testing guide

 Hotjar captures A/B test insights, so you can see how people interact with different elements of your product to truly understand users' preferences and frustrations and make changes that positively influence their actions.

-How to use it: there are three ways to use Hotjar for A/B tests without prior coding or technical expertise.
+How to use it: Hotjar integrates with many well-known A/B testing solutions like AB Tasty and Optimizely, but there are three ways to use Hotjar for A/B tests without prior coding or technical expertise.

 Use heatmaps to identify elements that convert or frustrate users

-Heatmaps show which elements of a webpage people click on (or ignore) most frequently to inform your A/B testing hypotheses, so you can make changes that convert more users into customers.
+Heatmaps show you which elements of a web page people click on (or ignore) most frequently to inform your A/B testing hypotheses, so you can make changes that convert more users into customers.

-Say you create a test in your A/B testing tool (such as Google Optimize) to show two different variations of your product pages to different audiences.
-Instead of wasting hours figuring out exactly what to improve without the additional context, you can use heatmaps to see which elements website visitors interact with the most on each variant.
+Say you create a test in your A/B testing tool (like AB Tasty) to show two different variations of your product pages to different audiences.
+Instead of wasting hours figuring out exactly what to improve without the additional context, you can use Hotjar’s Engagement Zone heatmaps to see which elements website visitors interact with the most on each test variant.

 Hotjar saves us more than hours.
 It saves us days—maybe weeks—of testing hypothetical solutions.
 It saves time for the deployment team, not just my marketing team.
 Heatmaps helped us identify where they spend most of their time and assess if they should be spending time there or not.